Bounded KRnet and its applications to density estimation and approximation: Application to solving PDEs over mixed domains

 where $q(\bm{x})$ denotes the marginal distribution of spatial variable $\bm{x}$ and $h(\bm{v}|\bm{x})$ denotes the probability of velocity $\bm{v}$ at the position $\bm{x}$.
 We model $q(\bm{x})$ by B-KRnet and $h(\bm{v}|\bm{x})$ by original KRnet, i.e.,

-{The construction of the conditional probability model $h_{\text{KRnet},\bm{\theta}_1}(\bm{v}|\bm{x})$ can be down by the similar way of \cite{feng2021solving}.
-The only difference is that the conditional probability in \cite{feng2021solving} is conditional on time, while here the location information is used as the condition.} Following the similar discussion in Section \ref{sec:aux_nn}, we can easily derive the loss function for problem \eqref{eqn:mix_PDE}.
-We can also use the procedure described in Section \ref{sec:adaptive_sampling_procedure} to develop an adaptive sampling strategy.
+{ The construction of the conditional PDF $h_{\text{KRnet},\bm{\theta}_1}(\bm{v}|\bm{x})$ can be defined as in \cite{feng2021solving}, where the only difference is that the conditional PDF in \cite{feng2021solving} is in terms of time instead of location.} Following the similar discussion in \cref{sec:aux_nn}, we can easily derive the loss function for problem \eqref{eqn:mix_PDE}.
+We can also use the procedure described in \cref{sec:adaptive_sampling_procedure} to develop an adaptive sampling strategy.